Few model railway questions have such an absolute answer as this.

 That was until this very question was asked on on the Model Railway Engineer Builders community.

-Of the 20 replies offering suggestions no less than recommended Rocket Card Glue.
+Of the 20 replies offering suggestions no less than recommended Roket Card Glue.

-It’s less stringy the UHU, faster setting than standard white glue but stays tacky for long enough to allow slight repositioning of the card and the 79 reviews on Amazon were all positive.
+It’s less stringy the UHU, faster setting than standard white glue but stays tacky for long enough to allow slight repositioning of the card and the 79 reviews from around the web are very positive.

 - “probably the best glue of its kind”,